E-commerce

 First 90 days: indicative roadmap

-1. Weeks 1 to 2: validate eligibility, install the app, read the Community Guidelines and product or return policies.
+Weeks 1 to 2: validate eligibility, install the app, read the Community Guidelines and product or return policies.

-2. Weeks 3 to 4: build a shortlist of suppliers, import a limited number of references, harmonize titles and media.
+Weeks 3 to 4: build a shortlist of suppliers, import a limited number of references, harmonize titles and media.

 Governance and documentation

-Installation, eligibility and scope
+Installation, eligibility, and scope

-Discover: instant import, requests, invitations
+Discovery: instant import, requests, invitations

 Three entry points are described to get started: immediately import products made available in public price lists, request pricing from targeted brands, or invite your existing suppliers to connect on Collective.
-Once the link is established, the supplier can share products that you import into your catalog to put them up for sale.
+Once the connection is established, the supplier can share products that you import into your catalog to put them up for sale.

-Imported products and merchandise
+Imported products and merchandising

 Orders, shipping, and tracking

 After a sale on your store, the customer order is routed to the relevant supplier, who handles preparation and shipping.
-Tracking numbers are automatically sent back to your store to trigger your branded shipping notifications: this mechanism reinforces continuity of experience if your transactional emails are already polished.
+Tracking numbers are automatically sent back to your store to trigger your branded shipping notifications: this mechanism strengthens continuity of experience if your transactional emails are already polished.

 Supplier payments and taxes